EdwardShanahan07/ellie-mae-photography/README.md

 ## Testing

 ### Browsers
-Tested website in different web browsers:
+Tested website in three different web browsers and the website works the same in all three.
-- Google Chrome: Website works prefect
+- Google Chrome
-- Firefox: Website works prefect
+- Safari
-- Safari: Website works prefect
+- Firefox

 ### Lighthouse